Identification

 Avoid inhalation of gases, vapors, mists or dusts.
 Use a properly fitted, air-purifying or supplied-air respirator complying with an approved standard if a risk assessment indicates this is necessary.
 Respirator selection must be based on known or anticipated exposure levels, the hazards of the product and the safe working limits of the selected respirator.
 If an air purifying respirator is appropriate, use one equipped with cartridges rated for organic vapors.

 Avoid skin contact with liquid.
 Personal protective equipment for the body should be selected based on the task being performed and the risks involved and should be approved by a specialist before handling this product.
-Avoid skin contact with liquid.
+Other skin protection: Avoid skin contact with liquid.
 Appropriate footwear and any additional skin protection measures should be selected based on the task being performed and the risks involved and should be approved by a specialist before handling this product.
 Leather boots are not protective for liquid contact.

 Emissions from ventilation or work process equipment should be checked to ensure they comply with the requirements of environmental protection legislation.
 In some cases, vapor controls, filters or engineering modifications to the process equipment will be necessary to reduce emissions to acceptable levels.